 Weaving Terraform and Ansible Jobs together through Process Definition

-In the picture above the Process Definition template signifies that Terraform Activity “Provision HANA SCS APP Infrastructure” provisions the required infrastructure; when it completes Ansible Activity “Install HANA SCS APP” starts immediately for installing the configured SAP packages.
+In the picture above the Process Definition template signifies that Terraform Activity “Provision HANA SCS APP Infrastructure” provisions the required infrastructure; when it completes the Ansible Activity “Install HANA SCS APP” starts immediately for installing the configured SAP packages.

 The terraform/ansible job can be fed input files and can generate output files.
 In the above flow, when the terraform job completes it generates output files as inventory, which are needed as an input file to the subsequent ansible job.
-The Process Definition supports this through implementation of the ‘Data Files’ feature.
+The Process Definition supports this through the implementation of the ‘Data Files’ feature.

-In Process Definition one can add multiple data files that can be read/written by its activities.
+In Process Definition, one can add multiple data files that can be read/written by its activities.

 In each activity, these data files are available for selection as input or output data files.

-Running the jobs in Process
+Running the Jobs in Process

 Along with scheduling the Process Definition, one can manually run it anytime by clicking Run/Instantiate.